LyonMike01/Nupat-Task2-CrudeApi/README.md

 Install dependencies using npm install.

-Create a .env file in the root directory and add your MongoDB connection string as MONGODB_URI
+Create a .env file in the root directory and add your MongoDB connection string as DATABASE

 simply run
 ```